MicrosoftDocs/windows-dev-docs/hub/apps/develop/smart-app-control/overview.md

 Smart App Controlis designed to protect a device for its entire lifetime.
 As such, it can only be enabled on a clean install of a version of Windows that contains the Smart App Control feature.
 Additionally, Smart App Control is only enabled in certain regions.
 We hope to roll out additional regions soon.

- - Windows 10 or Windows 11, version 22572 or higher.
+- Windows 11, version 22572 or higher.
 - A clean Windows install
    > [!NOTE]
    > [Resetting your device](/windows-hardware/service/desktop/resetting-the-pc) counts as a clean Windows install.
 - North America or Europe

 ## Smart App Control stages